ssgjosh/amibeingunreasonable-app/RAG_IMPLEMENTATION_PLAN.md

 ## Overview

 This plan outlines the steps to implement a Retrieval-Augmented Generation (RAG) layer for the application.
-The RAG layer will fetch relevant 80-word snippets from a fixed whitelist of UK statutory/charity URLs based on domain detection (keyword matching), cache these snippets in Upstash Redis, and inject them into the Gemini prompt.
+The RAG layer will fetch relevant 80-word snippets from a fixed whitelist of UK statutory/charity URLs based on domain detection (keyword matching), cache these snippets in Upstash Redis, and inject them into the OpenRouter prompt (using the `openai/gpt-4.1` model by default).
 The AI will be instructed to cite these sources using `[n]` notation, which the backend will validate and the frontend will render as clickable links.

 ## Phases